apereo/cas/developer/Build-Process.md

 Then, open the project as you would for any other project.

+<div class="alert alert-warning"><strong>YMMV</strong><p>We have had a less than ideal experience with Eclipse and its support for Gradle-based projects.
+While time changes everything and docs grow old, it is likely that you may experience issues with how Eclipse manages to resolve Gradle dependencies and build the project.
+In the end, you're welcome to use what works best for you as the ultimate goal is to find the appropriate tooling to build and contribute to CAS.</p></div>

 ## Testing Modules

 To test the functionality provided by a given CAS module, execute the following steps: